-As explained in "GAS REVENUES AND EXPENSES", the settlements of the Index-to-fixed (fixed-receiver) gas price swaps relating to the prepaid gas supply transactions during the current period are reflected in the summary of revenues, expenses, and changes in net position.
+As explained in "Gas Revenues and Expenses", the settlements of the Index-to-fixed (fixed-receiver) gas price swaps relating to the prepaid gas supply transactions during the current period are reflected in the summary of revenues, expenses, and changes in net position.
 At the end of each fiscal period, the Corporation is required to mark the remaining notional volumes of all commodity swaps to fair market value and report them as a derivative instrument on the balance sheet.
-At March 31, 2020 and 2019, the remaining volumes relating to the 2006 project were 167 million and 200 million MMBtu, respectively; the remaining volumes relating to the 2017 project were 267 million and 274 million MMBtu, respectively; and the remaining volumes relating to the 2018 project were 223 million and 228 million MMBtu, respectively.
-At March 31, 2020 and 2019, the market price of gas was markedly lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed and resulted in derivative instrument assets of \$815 million and \$853 million, respectively relating to the commodity swaps as yet unsettled as of those dates.
-At March 31, 2020, the market price of gas was markedly lower than the fixed price at which the 2017 fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$264 million, however at March 31, 2019, the market price of gas was only slightly lower than the fixed price at which the 2017 fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$264 million, however at March 31, 2019, the market price of gas was only slightly lower than the fixed price at which the 2017 fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$264 million, however at March 31, 2019, the market price of gas was only slightly lower than the fixed price at which the 2017 fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$264 million, however at March 31, 2019, the market p fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$33 million.
-At March 31, 2020, the market price of gas was markedly lower than the fixed price at which the 2018 fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$181 million, however at March 31, 2019, the market price of gas was close to the fixed price at which the 2018 fixed-receiver gas price swap was executed and resulted in derivative instrument assets of \$19 million.
+At March 31, 2021 and 2020, the remaining volumes relating to the 2006 project were 139 million and 167 million MMBtu, respectively, and the market price of gas was markedly lower than the fixed prices at which the 2006 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$656 million and \$815 million, respectively, relating to the commodity swaps unsettled as of those dates.
+The remaining volumes relating to the 2017 project were 260 million and 267 million MMBtu, respectively, and the market price of gas was markedly lower than the fixed price at which the 2017 fixed-receiver gas price swaps were executed, resulting in derivative instrument assets of \$209 million and \$264 million, respectively, relating to the commodity swaps as yet unsettled as of those dates.
+The remaining volumes relating to the 2018 project were 218 million and 223 million MMBtu, respectively, and the market price of gas was markedly lower than the fixed price at which the 2018 fixed-receiver gas price swap was executed, resulting in derivative instrument assets of \$139 million and \$181 million, respectively, relating to the commodity swaps as yet unsettled as of those dates.

 The Corporation also enters into fixed-payer commodity swaps from time to time at the request of its Members and Project Participants to hedge against variability of cash flows related to gas supply and provide rate stability.
 The requesting Member or Project Participant enters into a corresponding agreement to pay the costs and receive the benefits of these fixed-payer commodity swaps.
-At March 31, 2020 and 2019, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members and Project Participants was 9.6 million and 8.5 million MMBtu, respectively.
-At March 31, 2020 and 2019, the market price of gas was lower than the fixed prices at which most of these swaps were executed and resulted in derivative instrument liabilities of \$2.3 million and \$.4 million, respectively.
+At March 31, 2021 and 2020, the remaining volumes relating to fixed-payer swaps entered into on behalf of the Corporation's Members and Project Participants was 8.3 million and 9.6 million MMBtu, respectively.
+At March 31, 2021, the market price of gas was higher than the fixed prices at which most of those swaps were executed and resulted in derivative instrument assets of \$0.8 million.
+At March 31, 2020, the market price was lower than the fixed prices at which most of these swaps were executed and resulted in derivative instrument liabilities of \$2.3 million.

-With regard only to the amounts relating to the 2006, 2017 and 2018 projects, none of the amounts would have been owed to the Corporation by the Corporation's commodity swap counterparties had the swaps terminated as of that date, as the swaps are "tear up" swaps under which neither party makes any mark-to-market payment to the other in the event of early termination of the swap.
+With regard only to the amounts relating to the 2006, 2017, and 2018 projects, none of the amounts would have been owed to the Corporation by the Corporation's commodity swap counterparties had the swaps terminated as of that date, as the swaps are "tear up" swaps under which neither party makes any mark-to-market payment to the other in the event of early termination of the swap.